technology-toolbox/website/content/blog/jjameson/2010/01/13/deploying-sharepoint-solutions-with-the-force-option.md

 If you've read that post, you might recall seeing the following lines in, for example, the Deploy Solutions.cmd script:

-`REM Sometimes it is necessary to force the deployment to circumvent errors REM set FORCE_OPTION=-force`
+`REM Sometimes it is necessary to force the deployment to circumvent errorsREM set FORCE_OPTION=-force`

 The FORCE\_OPTION environment variable is subsequently included in the line that invokes StsAdm.exe: